hamlibdk/HAMLIB-SDK/README.md

 - The version of [Boost][] can be selected in **Version.ini** and will be compiled to the selected version of Qt (including its MinGW release).
 - Greater package version self-configuration - hence **less maintenance required**.
 - Upgrades to "static" apps that have no generically named latest-version sources
+- Versions of Qt 5 and 6 to be deployed can be set in keys within **Version.ini** , saving considerable amounts of time maintaining respurces (i.e. when the Qt Maintainers update packages that are available to Open Sorce users)

 The versions of packages supported are now able to be edited into the kit in one place - the **Versions.ini** file.
 This makes maintenance tasks easier.